box/box-windows-sdk-v2/docs/BoxSdkGen/MetadataTaxonomies.md

 ### Arguments

-- scope `GetMetadataTemplateFieldOptionsScope`
+- namespaceParam `string`
-  - The scope of the metadata template.
-Example: "global"
+  - The namespace of the metadata taxonomy.
+Example: "enterprise_123456"
 - templateKey `string`
   - The name of the metadata template.
 Example: "properties"
 - fieldKey `string`